katieshi413/open-devsecops.github.io/docs/course/Topic-3-DevSecOp-Fundamentals/chapter-5-webhooks/index.md

 ---
-title: Chapter 2 - Webhooks
+title: Chapter 5 - Webhooks
 layout: custom
-parent: Topic 3 - CI/CD Fundamentals
+parent: Topic 3 - DevSecOps Fundamentals
 has_toc: false
-nav_order: 3
+nav_order: 5
 ---

-## Utilizing Web Hooks for Continuous Integration
+# Chapter 5 - Utilizing Web Hooks for Continuous Integration
-### What is a Web Hook?
+## What is a Web Hook?
 When deploying code, you want to make sure it is automatically running through several relevant tests without you triggering them every single time.
 A webhook is like a notification for your CI/CD tests, that you have done something with your code.
 To set up a webhook, you first need to define rules that it follows:

 1. **Choose Trigger Events:** During the webhook setup process in GitHub, you specify which events will trigger the webhook.
 This could be a variety of actions, such as: